 What are clinical trials?

-Clinical trials are research studies in human volunteers that answer specific health questions, with the goal of developing better ways to prevent, screen for, diagnose, or treat a disease.
+Clinical trials are research studies in human volunteers, with the goal of developing better ways to prevent, screen for, diagnose, or treat a disease.
 Cancer clinical trials may include new drugs, new surgical or radiation therapy techniques, new combinations of treatments, and revolutionary methods such as gene therapy.

 Why are clinical trials necessary?

-Most of today’s most effective cancer treatments are the direct result of clinical trials.
-Important scientific questions may be answered by clinical trials about the safety and effectiveness of new therapies, for example questions about optimal dosage, frequency of dosage, side effects, duration of remission, and comparison with other therapies already in use.
+It has been found that most effective cancer treatments are the direct result of clinical trials.
+Clinical trials can help answer questions about the safety and effectiveness of new therapies, optimal dosage and frequency of dosage, side effects, duration of remission, and comparison with other therapies already in use.
 Results from clinical trials may also suggest future research directions.

 Why should I enter a clinical trial?

-People who take part in cancer clinical trials have an opportunity to contribute to knowledge of, and progress against, cancer.
+People who take part in cancer clinical trials have an opportunity to contribute to knowledge and progress in cancer treatment.
 They receive up-to-date care from cancer experts and undergo either a new promising treatment or the best available standard treatment for their cancer.
-Many patients now choose to receive their first treatment in a clinical trial because of the increasing evidence that clinical trials (particularly in rare diseases such as WM) provide excellent care and better overall results.
-Whether you should take part in a clinical trial is a personal decision.
-Consult those who are close to you and discuss it with your health care team.
-Educate yourself about clinical trials by visiting the websites listed in this section.
+Whether one should participate in a clinical trial is a personal decision which should be made only with input from your physicians.

 How are clinical trials carried out?